-The Fort McMurray JFR crew was re-introduced last season.
-The program was vacant from the area for almost a decade, and with its return, there are many projects in the area for the crew to tackle.
+The Fort McMurray JFR crew returned to the program in 2018 and provides an opportunity for the crew to tackle many projects in the area.
 Staying at the Grayling firebase, the crew has access to a wide variety of work and recreational opportunities.
 Here is a list of some of the opportunities Fort Mac has to offer:

-- Exposure to wildfire operations and suppression with spending a couple of days on a wildfire - The highlight of the summer is the exposure to the unique remote landscape and culture of Fort Chipewyan.
+· Exposure to wildfire operations and suppression with spending a couple of days on a wildfire

+• The highlight of the summer is the exposure to the unique remote landscape and culture of Fort Chipewyan.
 Learning about traditional life in a remote fly in community that is the oldest settlement in Alberta and has the second largest fresh water delta in the world.
-Actives could include traditional culture tours learning about netting and dog sledding with a wilderness survival outstrip to Bustard Island only accessible by aircraft or boat - Some wonderful fishing opportunities in the local rivers - Some excellent trail building opportunities and the start of some legacy projects
+Actives could include traditional culture tours learning about netting and dog sledding with a wilderness survival outstrip to Bustard Island only accessible by aircraft or boat

+- Some wonderful fishing opportunities in the local rivers - · Some excellent trail building opportunities and the start of some legacy projects